moneyforward/oauth2-client-demo/README-en.md

 ## Configuration

-Before running the application, you need to set your own OAuth2 credentials and redirect uri.
+Before running the application, you need to set your own OAuth2 credentials and redirect URI.
 Replace the placeholders in `src/index.ts` with your actual values:

 ```javascript
 const CLIENT_ID = 'YOUR_CLIENT_ID'; // Replace with your OAuth2 Client ID